 I always admired Colin Powell, and had a healthy respect of Dick Cheney, but I never had any idea that the two worked closely together for decades, or that they were great friends.
 The Great Rift: Dick Cheney, Colin Powell, and the Broken Friendship That Defined an Era by James Mann tries to analyze this friendly, cordial, yet complex relationship between the two powerful men.

-The book follows 4 decades of public service, from Mr. Powel’s service in Vietnam and Mr. Cheney’s entrance to government, to the administration of George W. Bush (43).
+The book follows 4 decades of public service, from Mr. Powel’s service in the Vietnam War and Mr. Cheney’s entrance to government, to the administration of George W. Bush (43).
 The two men became great friends, but fell apart in later years.

 While Cheney’s career was made in the halls of power in Washington, Powell witnessed the Army’s actions in Vietnam and the sting of it.
 Cheney was always remote, but Powell’s personal warmth helped him immensely.
 The two men, however, both possess great bureaucratic prowess, and a talent to find powerful mentors who pushed them, and gave them the tools to succeed.